RMHogervorst/recepten/content/components/curry-creme-fraiche-kipstuckjes-ui-bamboe/index.md

 authorURL: # URL of their home website
 sourceName: # Name of the source website
 sourceURL: # Actual URL of the recipe itself
-category: Curry # The type of meal or course your recipe is about.
+category: curry # The type of meal or course your recipe is about.
 For example: "dinner", "entree", or "dessert".
 cuisine: # The region associated with your recipe.
 For example, "French", Mediterranean", or "American".
 ingredients:
   - currypasta